q-amazed-p/LogAnalyser-WebService/README.txt

     A particular detail of writing the log archive is, that it is conducted with the buffer limited to a single line.
 The reason for this is that, by the time the file comparison started, the standard, fully-buffered write was not completed by the system and, with about 30 final lines missing, matches were never found.
         # This choice was made with sacrifice in efficiency.
-If I were to spend more time on this project there are alternative
-        # solutions to be considered here.
-First of all I think it would be optimal to make the comparison before the file is
+It would be optimal to make the comparison before the file is
         # written and stored, using data streamed from the request.
-Another improvement I would look into is writing in byte mode
+Furtehmore, writing in byte mode could provide
-        # to see if it can better balance between resource use and time taken.
+        # better balance between resource use and time taken.

     The new log report is compared byte by byte with each log report previously created.
 This is done by filecmp python module and it checks for an exact match.
-        # This comparison method would be very good to avoid storing exact log submission duplicates, but I don't think it is as good
-        # at determining unique failure scenarios, because it is likely to be thrown off by case-specific data (eg. user-specific ids
+        # A solution based on degree of similarity would be able to account for case-specific data (eg. user-specific ids
         # or different names of assets of the same type).
-If I were to improve this I would try to find a solution based on degree of
-        # similarity.
-Maybe something like 90% data match would provide a better classification.
-To improve efficiency I would look
+Something like 90% data match could provide a better classification.
-        # at chaging byte-by-byte comparison to comparing hashes or checksums.
+        # To improve efficiency chaging byte-by-byte comparison to comparing hashes or checksums might be preferred.

     Any new log reports trigger creaton of an issue.
 It is a full open issue in case of a bug submission or a ghost issue, in case of a log submission.
 Ghost issues are like log-report metadata, mostly used to keep track of occurrences.
     They are upgraded to full issues as soon as a matching bug submission is made.
 They are not visible on issue lists and can only seen when requested directly by id (which is not typically user-facing).
-        # One practical inconvenience is the requirement to send a log with every bug submission.
-On one hand it may help assure
-        # accurracy in assigning issues to existing log reports.
-On the other hand, I would like to add an option to submit bugs by
-        # providing an exisiting log report id instead of a full log.

     If an identical log report or issue is identified, instead an occurrence is counted towards it and the processing is finished.